gitlabhq/terraform-provider-gitlab/docs/index.md

 * `client_cert` - (Optional) File path to client certificate when GitLab instance is behind company proxy.
 File  must contain PEM encoded data.

 * `client_key` - (Optional) File path to client key when GitLab instance is behind company proxy.
 File must contain PEM encoded data.
 Required when `client_cert` is set.

+* `early_auth_check` - (Optional) (experimental) By default the provider does a dummy request to get the current user in order to verify that the provider configuration is correct and the GitLab API is reachable.
+  Turn it off, to skip this check.
+This may be useful if the GitLab instance does not yet exist and is created within the same terraform module.
+  This is an experimental feature and may change in the future.
+Please make sure to always keep backups of your state.